The Faculty of Applied Health Sciences (AHS) is one of six faculties at the University of Waterloo.

 - The ISE team provides support for international students and promotes integration into UWaterloo student community.

-- Programs and services include English speaking and writing practice, a Global Representative Program, and International Student Advisors.
+- Services include English speaking and writing practice and International Student Advisors.

 - Provides student support for academic and personal success.

-- Information on communicating effectively with students and supporting students in distress can be found on the SSO website.
+- Information on communicating effectively with students can be found on the SSO website.

 - Provides peer mentorship to students who are experiencing social difficulties, mental health challenges, and transitional challenges adapting to university life or different cultures.